When a FAD won't go away: the lasting marine impact of fish aggregating devices

 Globally, an estimated 1 in 5 fish (20%) are caught illegally.
 In some countries, that number can reach as high as 50%.
 Such illegal, unreported, and unregulated (IUU) fishing is devastating marine ecosystems and harming honest fishers.

 The Agreement on Port State Measures (PSMA) — a UN FAO international treaty established in 2009 — gives governments the legal right to block illegally caught fish from entering markets, stopping it before it lands in port.
-If properly implemented by all signatories, the PSMA would essentially make illegal fish unsellable, meaning catch cannot be converted to cash.
+If fully implemented by all signatories, the PSMA would essentially make illegal fish unsellable, meaning catch cannot be converted to cash.

 Empowering governments and port authorities with stronger PSMA implementation support and capacity building